wg88719/ZYBO-Accelerometer/README.md

 Keep in mind that the libraries used are NOT free software.
 However, my code is, so enjoy.

 Also, there are a few files in there that aren't actually needed, they were generated when I ran the design and stuff.
 You can ignore them.

+This project basically spits out the values that the ACL measures to the SDK terminal.
+You can select with axis you measure with by flipping the on-board switches (on the ZYBO).
+The z-axis data will actually be spit out as degrees not just a coeffient of gravity.

+Pretty basic, but could be used to make a robot balence on a ball!